json-schema-org/website/pages/implementers/interfaces.md

 `Instance`

 > The type of JSON instances.
-> This type should essentially be `Any` or a type capable of representing all JSON values, given JSON Schema\'s applicability to any representable JSON.
+> This type should essentially be `Any` or a type capable of representing all JSON values, given JSON Schema's applicability to any representable JSON.

 `Dialect`